apify/apify-docs/content/academy/node_js/caching_responses_in_puppeteer.md

 ---
 title: How to optimize Puppeteer by caching responses
 description: Learn why it's important to cache responses in memory when intercepting requests in Puppeteer, and how to do it.
-menuWeight: 22
+menuWeight: 14.2
-category: tutorials
 paths:
-    - caching-responses-in-puppeteer
+    - node-js/caching-responses-in-puppeteer
 ---

-# [](#caching-responses-in-puppeteer) Caching responses in Puppeteer
+# [](#caching-responses-in-puppeteer) How to optimize Puppeteer by caching responses

 > In the latest version of Puppeteer, the request-interception function inconveniently disables the native cache and significantly slows down the crawler.
 Therefore, it's not recommended to follow the examples shown in this article unless you have a very specific use-case where the default browser cache is not enough (e.g. cashing over multiple scraper runs)